 Previously, an elementary link of a quantum repeater has been realized in cold atomic ensembles and single quantum systems.
 These demonstrations are all based on emissive QMs, in which the entangled photons are emitted from QMs.
 Quantum repeaters constructed by emissive QMs have simple structures, but poor compatibilities.
 It is of great challenge to support deterministic entanglement sources and multiplexed operations simultaneously, which are two key technologies to enhance the entanglement distribution rate.
 Quantum repeaters based on absorptive QMs can overcome such limitations because they separate the quantum memories and the entangled photon sources.

 The research team, led by Prof. LI Chuanfeng and Prof. ZHOU Zongquan from University of Science and Technology of China (USTC), focuses on the research of absorptive QMs based on rare-earth-ion-doped crystals.
-For this kind of QMs, the entanglement source can be flexibly selected, including deterministic entanglement sources, while remaining the capability of multiplexed operations, and therefore should be more efficient for quantum repeater applications.
+For this type of quantum memories, the entanglement source can be flexibly chosen, including deterministic entanglement sources, while retaining the capability for multiplexed operations.
+Therefore, it should be more efficient for quantum repeater applications.
 In this work, they used external entangled photon-pair sources (EPPSs) based on spontaneous parametric down-conversion and achieved heralded entanglement distribution between two absorptive QMs for the first time.